Amundsen's South Pole expedition: Personnel

 Amundsen chose three naval lieutenants as his expedition's officers: Thorvald Nilsen, a navigator who would be second-in-command; Hjalmar Fredrik Gjertsen, and Kristian Prestrud.
 Gjertsen, despite lacking a medical background, was made expedition doctor, and was sent on a "lightning course" in surgery and dentistry.
 A naval gunner, Oscar Wisting, was accepted on Prestrud's recommendation because he could turn his hand to most tasks.
 Although he had little previous experience of sledge dogs, Amundsen wrote that Wisting developed "a way of his own" with them, and became a useful amateur veterinarian.

 An early choice for the party was Olav Bjaaland, a champion skier who was also a skilled carpenter and ski-maker.
 Bjaaland was from Morgedal in the Telemark province of Norway, a region renowned for the prowess of its skiers and as the home of the pioneer of modern techniques, Sondre Norheim.
 Amundsen shared Nansen's belief that skis and sledge dogs provided by far the most efficient method of Arctic transport, and was determined to recruit the most skilful dog drivers.
 Helmer Hanssen, who had proved his worth on the Gjøa expedition, agreed to travel with Amundsen again.
 He was joined later by Sverre Hassel, an expert on dogs, and veteran of Sverdrup's 1898–1902 Fram voyage, who intended only to travel with Amundsen as far as San Francisco.
 The carpenter Jørgen Stubberud built a portable building to serve as base for the expedition, which could be dismantled and prepared for shipment with the Fram.
 Stubberud asked Amundsen for permission to join the expedition, which was granted.
 Mindful of the value of a competent cook, Amundsen secured the services of Adolf Lindstrøm, another Sverdrup veteran who had been cook aboard Gjøa.

-From his experiences on board Belgica and Gjøa, Amundsen had learned the importance on a long voyages of stable and compatible companions, and with these experienced personnel he felt he had the core of his expedition.
+From his experiences on board Belgica and Gjøa, Amundsen had learned the importance of choosing stable and compatible companions, and with these experienced personnel he felt he had the core of his expedition.
 He continued to recruit through 1909; the Fram party would eventually total 19.
 All of these except one were Amundsen's personal choices; the exception was Hjalmar Johansen, who was taken on at the request of Nansen.
 Since his epic march with Nansen, Johansen had been unable to settle down.
-Despite the efforts of Nansen and others to help him, his life became a downward spiral of drink and indebtedness.
+Despite the efforts of Nansen and others to help him, his life became a downward spiral of drunkenness and debt.
 Nansen wished to give his former comrade a final chance to show that he was still a capable worker in the field; feeling that he could not refuse Nansen's wishes, Amundsen reluctantly accepted Johansen.
 The party contained two foreigners: a young Russian oceanographer Alexander Kuchin (or Kutchin), who was a pupil of Bjorn Helland-Hansen, and a Swedish engineer, Knut Sundbeck.